 The gift of the Holy Spirit has become the powerful antidote to the Babel event.
 He opens the door to a better understanding between God and His children and naturally also between believers.
 The Spirit of God was poured out worldwide to teach us God’s ways and is currently knocking on doors of human hearts to bring all people back to God (Revelation 22:17):

-“The Spirit and the bride say, ‘Come.’
-Let anyone who hears this say, ‘Come.’
-Let anyone who is thirsty come.
-Let anyone who desires drink freely from the water of life.”
+“The Spirit and the bride say, “Come!”
+And let the one who hears say, “Come!”
+Let the one who is thirsty come; and let the one who wishes take the free gift of the water of life.”